One repo. One runner. Zero infrastructure.

 - Switch

-messages.ymlcron from*/5to*/15or0 *- fewer empty ticks. - Disable unused skills - they never run if
+scheduler.ymlcron from*/5to*/15or0 *- fewer empty ticks. - Disable unused skills - they never run if

 enabled: false. - Keep the repo public - unlimited free minutes is the biggest single lever.

 This repo is a public template.
 Run your own instance as a private fork so memory, articles, and config stay private.
-Pull template updates via git remote add upstream … - your memory/, articles/, and personal config won't conflict because they don't exist in the template.
+Pull template updates via git remote add upstream … - your memory/, output/articles/, and personal config won't conflict because they don't exist in the template.